ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-health/index.md

 1. Provision your Kubernetes cluster from the **Containers** section in the {{site.data.keyword.cloud_notm}} catalog.
 2. Click **Create**.
-3. Select the Secure Perimeter Segment public and private VLANs from the VLAN dropdown menus.
+3. Select the Secure Perimeter Segment public and private VLANs from the VLAN drop-down menus.
 4. Enter all other details as you require.
 5. Click **Create Cluster**.